SteiMi/density-based-weighting-for-imbalanced-regression/README.md

-# density-based-weighting-for-imbalanced-regression
+# Density-based Weighting for Imbalanced Regression

-Code for the paper "Density-based weighting for imbalanced regression"
+This repository contains code and data for the experiments of our paper "Density-based Weighting for Imbalanced Regression".

+* `exp1_and_2`: contains the experiments with synthetic data and the comparison to SMOGN
+* `exp3`: contains the experiment with statistical downscaling of precipitation based on DeepSD
+* `smogn_with_denseweight`: contains the smogn library modified to allow using DenseWeight as a relevance function